 - Use of protocols.

 - Generic information to use in statistical reports to inform services of increases or decreases.

-This information is filled into the Call-Log and allows for analysis about the number and general use of the service.
+This information is filled into the Call Log and allows for analysis of use of the service.
 Call logs have to be permanently deleted by Volunteers after sending them to the Director.
 All information is deleted after statistics are made.